-Generally speaking, RBBB does not mimic or obscure the ECG diagnosis of acute STEMI the way LBBB does.
-However, sometimes it can (remember the update to Funky Trouble-Looking RBBB with AMI).
+Generally speaking, right bundle branch block does not mimic or obscure the ECG diagnosis of acute STEMI the way left bundle branch block does.

-For RBBB, the concept is that when the terminal deflection of the QRS complex is positive, the T wave should be negative.
-Likewise, when the terminal deflection is negative, the T wave should be positive.
+In other words, when theÂ terminal deflection of the QRS complex is positive, the T wave should be negative, and when the terminal deflection is negative, the T wave should be positive.

 Consider the following case.